Winners and Finalists of the 2016 Marshall-Brennan National High School Moot Court Competition with the competition judges.

 Online Registration: All participants (including competitors, parents, coaches/chaperones) must register through this online form no later than March 1, 2017.

 Schedule of Events.
 The National Competition runs from Friday, March 24th - Sunday, March 26th, 2017.
-A detailed schedule will be made available soon.
+The final schedule is available here.

 Instructions and Documents for Competitors, Coaches, and Parents